your-tools/tsrc/docs/ref/cli.md

     The `-g,--groups`  option can be used to specify a list of groups to use when cloning repositories.

-    The `-r` "inclusive regular expression" and `-i` "exclusive regular expression" options can be combined with the group option to filter for repositories within a group. `-r` takes precedence if both options are present.
+    The `-i` "inclusive regular expression" and `-e` "exclusive regular expression" options can be combined with the group option to filter for repositories within a group. `-i` takes precedence if both options are present.

     The `-s,--shallow` option can be used to make shallow clone of all repositories.